 - General Office Work: Volunteers meet at our office every Monday through Wednesday, 11am to 1pm, to work on stress-free office projects.
 These include folding and labeling brochures and newsletters, preparing class binders, creating NAMI bookmarks, and other tasks as needed.

 - Annual Events: Help at events such as the picnic or the holiday drive.
+(Note: Suitable for teens under age 18 with responsible adult)

 - Booths/Tabling: Staff the NAMI booth/table at various community events and functions.